snigdhagit/snigdha/content/authors/admin/_index.md

 - Visitors
 ---

 I am a statistician exploring the potential of new methods at the intersections of machine learning, probabilistic modeling, data science and genomics.
-My current research activities are specially focused on reconciling between inferential coherence and adaptive modeling, a conﬂict unavoidable with many large-scale complex data analyses.
+My current research activities are specially focused on reconciling between inferential coherence and adaptive modeling, a conﬂict unavoidable with many large-scale, complex data analyses.
 My work aims at advancing methodology backed by theory and developing algorithms to translate these methods into practice.